aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/addzoomframe/_index.md

 ---

-## addZoomFrame(float, float, float, float, com.aspose.slides.ISlide, com.aspose.slides.IPPImage) method
+## addZoomFrame(float x, float y, float width, float height, Slide slide, PPImage image)  method

  Adds a new Zoom object to the end of a collection.